University of Göttingen: Inauguration

-In 1734, King George II of Great Britain and Elector of Hanover, commanded his Prime Minister in Hanover, Gerlach Adolph von Münchhausen, to establish a university in Göttingen to spread the ideals of the Enlightenment.
+In 1734 George II of Hanover ordered Gerlach Adolph von Münchhausen, a member of the Electorate of Hanover's privy council, to establish a university in Göttingen to spread Enlightenment ideals.
 Napoleon famously remarked, "Göttingen belongs neither to a State, nor to Germany, and is the University of Europe".

 The initial university infrastructure was modest, comprising only a riding hall and a fencing house, with lectures held in the Paulinerkirche, Dominican monastery, or professors' homes.
 A university auditorium wasn't constructed until the 19th century.